Jackson Recovery Centers Foundation

 David Paulsrud, M.D., is the Medical Director at Jackson Recovery Centers.
 He has over 50 years of medical experience, and has been with

 Jackson Recovery Centers for almost 20 years.
-Prior to his work at Jackson Recovery, Dr. Paulsrud served as an orthopaedic surgeon in Sioux City, and served as a doctor in the Army for 11 years, retiring with the rank of Lt.
+Prior to his work at Jackson Recovery, Dr. Paulsrud served as an orthopedic surgeon in Sioux City, and served as a doctor in the Army for 11 years, retiring with the rank of Lt.
 Colonel.
 Dr. Paulsrud has been honored with several local honors including, Sertoma Service of Mankind Award, AID Center Distinguished Community Leadership Award, and Morningside College Honorary Doctorate in Community Service.
 He also served on the Sioux City City Council from 1987-1992.
 Dr. Paulsrud received his

 medical degree from the University of Iowa.